diego7438/school-app/README.md

     *   **Students:** View daily rotation, check announcements, see profile.
     *   **Teachers:** Post announcements, view student roster, assign grades.
 *   **📅 Daily Rotation Checker:** Automatically calculates the specific class rotation (Days 1-6) for any date in the 2025-26 school year, handling holidays and weekends.
+*   **🤖 AI Chatbot:** Smart assistant that answers questions about the schedule (e.g., "What is the rotation tomorrow?" or "Is there school on Monday?").
 *   **📢 Announcements Board:** Digital bulletin board for school news.
 *   **📊 Teacher Dashboard:** Interface for teachers to manage student grades.